8:25 Registration and Continental Breakfast

 Michael is a member of the Construction Financial Management Association (CFMA), National Association of Surety Bond Producers (NASBP), Associated General Contractors of America (AGC), and several other construction industry organizations.

 Click here for more information about Michael.

-Robert A. Meynardie is a business and consturction lawyer at Meynardie & Nanney PLLC in Raleigh.
+Robert A. "Bob" Meynardie is a business and consturction lawyer at Meynardie & Nanney PLLC in Raleigh.
+He has been a commercial and construction lawyer in North Carolina since 1993 following a two year clerkship at the Middle District of Florida and the 11th Circuit Court of Appeals.
 His litigation practice focuses primarily on delay/productivity claims and complex construction defect cases.
 In addition to his litigation practice, he has served as a neutral in more than 300 mediations and arbitrations since 2000.

-Robert earned his B.S. in Economics from the Wharton School at the University of Pennsylvania, his MBA in Finance from the University of San Francisco and his J.D. from Emory University School of Law
+Bob earned his B.S. in Economics from the Wharton School at the University of Pennsylvania, his M.B.A in Finance from the University of San Francisco and his J.D. from Emory University School of Law

 Charlie earned his B.A.,